London from Greenwich Park

 London from Greenwich Park is an 1809 landscape painting by the English artist J. M. W. Turner.
 It looks down from Greenwich Hill towards Greenwich Hospital and the Queen's House.
 In the distance beyond the River Thames is the City of London with St Paul's Cathedral towering over the other buildings.
 It emphasises the extent of the capital as an expanding metropolis.
-It replicates a similar view by the Dutch painter Hendrick Danckerts dating back to 1670.
+It replicates a similar view by the Dutch painter Hendrick Danckerts in his View of Greenwich and the Queen's House dating back to 1670.